Recipe for Butternut Squash Mac and Cheese. Caramelized onions are blended with butternut squash and cheese to make a smooth and creamy sauce.

 Mac and Cheese is one of my (and now my son’s) “must-have” dishes during Thanksgiving.
-I usually stick to a simple Baked Macaroni and Cheese, but here is another type to make your meal a little healthier.
-This Butternut Squash Mac and Cheese has a sauce made mostly of pureed butternut squash.
-The squash is simmered in vegetable broth until tender, then blended with caramelized onions and milk until completely smooth.
+I usually stick to a simple Baked Macaroni and Cheese, but here is another type to make your meal semi-healthier.
+This Butternut Squash Mac and Cheese has a creamy sauce made mostly of pureed butternut squash.
+The squash is simmered in a vegetable broth until tender, then blended with caramelized onions and milk until completely smooth before tossing with pasta and shredded cheese.

 New to cutting up butternut squash?
 Here is a great step-by-step tutorial.
 Take note that many people experience a skin reaction when peeling and handling raw butternut squash, particularly when fresh from the garden and not fully ripened.
-Wear gloves when handling just in case and immediately wash your hands.
+Wear gloves when handling just in case and immediately wash your hands when done.

 Butternut Squash Mac and Cheese